igortrinidad/adonis-model-utilities/README.md

 }
 ```
-##### This trait apply or add computed properties for the model, not changing the original field
+##### This trait apply add computed property (virtual) for the model, not changing the original field with prefix "formatted" eg: formattedPrice: "R$ 105,45"

 ###### Trait options (*optional)

 ```js